-04 Sep How to Live Off of 50% of Your Income and Stay Sane
+03 Nov How I Live Off of 50% of My Income and Stay Sane

 If you told me five years ago, I’d have a six figure net worth, and I’d be able to comfortably live on half my income, I’d say you were nuts.
 I took me five years to cut expenses and increase my salary so I could live on half of my income.
 Here’s how I did it.

 I want to tell you I was an amazing saver right out of the gate, but nothing could be further from the truth.
-I would stay up late and read personal finance blogs from my super heroes.
-I read about men and women who found ways to save 30%, 50%, even 70% of their incomes while traveling the world.
-I wondered if it was true or even possible for me.
+I would stay up late and read personal finance blogs from my personal finance and FIRE superheroes.
+I read about real men and women who found ways to save 30%, 50%, even 70% of their incomes while traveling the world.
+I would read their stories at the gym and I wondered if it was true or even possible for me.
 I got inspired by frugal finance bloggers like the Fruglewoods and found ways to cut over $1,500 a month with help from a large glass of wine and an Excel spreadsheet.
 I found that most of my money was going to groceries ($600 a month for one person) and immediately stopped buying food by the pound at the hot bar.

 Cutting expenses and being frugal is one of the first and fastest ways you can start your journey to saving half your income.
 Within a few months, I had trimmed $1,500 from my budget and that went directly to my retirement account.
 The next thing I did was sit down with my boss and ask how I was doing and asked for constructive feedback.
 I prioritized what she needed and went to work.
 I was also enrolled in a master’s degree program at this time and asked if she would be open to a promotion once I finished and she agreed.
 I then went to work on her highest priorities, under-promised, and over-delivered.
 I was early to meetings and to work.
 I gave her a layout of everything I would do for the week and then completed every item.
 I collaborated across our organization and created trainings, increased leads, and took the lead on large scale projects.